wp-plugins/sunshine-photo-cart/readme.txt

 8. Admin: Order details

 == Changelog ==

+= 2.0.1 =
+* Fix - Updated TGMPA to 2.5.2 which addresses issues with themes using older versions of TGMPA and a site crashing conflict which results

 = 2.0.0 =
 * Free!
 We have moved to the add-on model and now the core Sunshine Photo Cart plugin is now free.
 Various features split out into individual plugins.